indix/indix-radar/README.md

 hexo clean && hexo generate && webpack
 ```

-To run the development server on port `6040`, use the command -
+To run the development server (say, on port `6040`), use the command -

 ```
 hexo server -p 6040